pichim/PES_Board/docs/markdown/kinematics.md

 Eigen::Vector2f wheel_speed = {0.0f, 0.0f};  // w1 w2 (wheel speed)
 ```

-To calculate the rotational speeds of the wheels, you must first define the desired values of the linear and rotational speed of the robot, e.g.
+To calculate the rotational speeds of the wheels, you must first define the desired values of the linear and rotational speed of the robot, e.g.,

 ```cpp
 robot_coord(0) = 1.0f;